altanner/graphical-data-apps/site-build/content/posts/03layout.md

 st.title("Here, this is a title.")

-st.subtitle("Subtitles are a little bit smaller than titles.")
+st.header("Headers are a little bit smaller than titles.")

 st.write("Here is some normally formatted text.
 Very vanilla text.")
 ```